kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 **On the other hand, the spin-off would mean better potential to win business from many of Amazon's current competitors** that are cautious about using AWS when Amazon competes with them in other areas.
 For example, [Walmart actively discourages](https://www.wsj.com/articles/wal-mart-to-vendors-get-off-amazons-cloud-1498037402){:target="_blank"} its suppliers from using AWS.

 However, there is an even more important reason against the AWS spin-off.  **Amazon is still in a phase where it invests all of its available cash back into the company.
-Therefore, AWS spin-off would mean that it would have to slow down these investments** possible thanks to the transfer of cash from AWS to other parts of Amazon.
+Therefore, AWS spin-off would mean that it would have to slow down these investments** that are possible thanks to the transfer of cash from AWS to other parts of Amazon.

 My view is that currently, the AWS spin-off would hurt Amazon, and I think that for Amazon's shareholders, it makes sense to wait until the non-AWS part of Amazon generate enough cash to cover its own investment needs.